jntrcs/BlogPosts/README.md

 # BlogPosts
-Code and research for blog posts (if I ever start one)
+Code and research for blog posts

+regression-to-the-mean: Posted May 29th, 2021